Cleaning and Sanitation Essential in Liquid Processing Plants

 That’s because, during changeovers, production is paused and is non-productive.
 So, making this process quicker results in less downtime, productivity increases, and reduced labour requirements.

-However, it’s important to note, that pigging systems are unlikely to replace CIP altogether, however, they certainly work hand in hand to increase the efficiency of the CIP process.
+However, it’s important to note, that hygienic and sanitary pigging systems are unlikely to replace CIP altogether, however, they certainly work hand in hand to increase the efficiency of the CIP process.

 It’s also important to note that the HPS pipeline pig is a highly specialist device developed and refined over many years.
 This means it’s one of the highest performance pigs available.
 Not only does it have extremely high product recovery rates, even when travelling around 1.5 D bends, it’s also long-lasting, robust, and, because it has a flexible magnetic core rather than using solid magnets which can shatter, it’s also extremely safe.
 Not all proprietary pigs will deliver the high-level results of the HPS pig.